Raayan: Critical response

 Raayan received mixed reviews from critics.
 Rohit Panikker of Times Now gave 3.5/5 stars and wrote "Raayan is a bloodbath that even the most ardent fan of such blood and gore would find exhausting, especially since it falls in the line of a long spate of recent releases that are similarly-conceived."
 Divya Nair of Rediff gave 3/5 stars and wrote "Raayan is an interesting one-time watch written for the masses with a little meat here and there for the critics to bite on."
 M Suganth of The Times of India gave 3/5 stars and wrote "Raayan has a raw and rage-filled setting, and is populated by characters who are rugged, violent, deceptive and also vulnerable."
 Avinash Ramachandran of The Indian Express gave 3/5 stars and wrote "Dhanush, the actor and director, stands tall in a film powered by AR Rahman's brilliant music, and top-notch performances only to fall just short of realising its potential."

-Anusha Sundar of OTTplay gave 3/5 stars and wrote "[...]
+Anusha Sundar of OTTPlay gave 3/5 stars and wrote "[...]
 Yes, the writing is bogged down by certain uncertainty and convenience, which does not let many characters to get developed, and in fact get eliminated before they are got to known.
 But Raayan is also a valiant effort of Dhanush's that lets many departments shine through, and plays out a canvas for a experimentation in commercial cinema."
 Janani K of India Today gave 2.5/5 stars and wrote "Dhanush's 50th film is a simple revenge story.
 The interval block shows streaks of brilliance of his directorial skills.
 However, as a writer, 'Raayan' lacks emotional depth.
 For the revenge angle to work, emotions matter."
 B. V. S. Prakash of Deccan Chronicle gave 2/5 stars and wrote "Dhanush turned director for this film and relied on gore and violence revolving around a wafer-thin plot.
 This is truly disappointing since some of his films like Asuran and Karnan had boasted of bold themes in the past."
 Latha Srinivasan of Hindustan Times wrote "Dhanush's Raayan totally packs a punch and is a must-watch for its captivating performances and unexpected story twists.
 It's a stellar 50th career film for Dhanush."
 Bhuvanesh Chandar of The Hindu wrote "In his sophomore directorial, Dhanush attempts to turn an ordinary story into something more with a well-written setting and measured storytelling, but falls disappointingly short."

+Accolades

+At the 72nd National Film Awards, Raayan won the award for Best Tamil Feature Film.
+This led to backlash, with detractors feeling critically better-received films like Maharaja or Meiyazhagan were overlooked.
+In response, Dhanush admitted there were better Tamil films than Raayan released the same year, adding, "The fans of those films expressed their love, and I fully respect them" but urged people to celebrate his win as an achievement rather than decry it.